Growing Cabbage

 When to Plant Cabbage

-Cabbage can be started either in the spring or in the summer.
-In the spring start your plants indoors about 8-10 weeks before the last frost and transplant out in the garden when the plants have 5-6 true leaves or about 4-6 weeks.
-If starting in the summer, sow seeds 10-12 weeks before the first fall frost.
-Plants can either be directly sown or started in trays and transplanted into the garden.
-If growing in a hot area, use some shade cloth to keep them a little cooler.
+Cabbage can be started in the spring or summer.
+For spring, start indoors 8-10 weeks before the last frost and transplant when the plants have 5-6 true leaves.
+For summer, sow seeds 10-12 weeks before the first fall frost.
+Use shade cloth in hot areas to protect your plants.

 Harvesting Cabbage